 Perhaps you have modified a setting and need to fix an issue caused by this modification.
 Safe Mode allows you to boot the device and remove or fix the issue with ease.

-How to Boot Samsung Devices into Safe Mode: samsung safe mode
+Boot Samsung Devices into Safe Mode: Samsung Safe Mode

 Press and hold the Power button to turn off your phone.
 If it is hanging and does not respond to the Power button option, remove and reinsert the battery.

 Step 2 ====> Power on your device

 Once the device has powered off, turn it on again by pressing and holding the Power button for a few seconds until the Samsung logo appears as shown above.

 Step 3 ====> Press and hold the volume key

 When the Samsung logo appears, press and hold the Volume key until your phone is completely booted.